SvenGroot/JumboCore/doc/UserGuide/JetFeatures.md

 and [`Write`](https://www.ookii.org/docs/jumbo-2.0/html/M_Ookii_Jumbo_IO_IValueWriter_1_Write.htm)
 methods follow the same rules as those of `IWritable`.
 Apply the [`ValueWriterAttribute`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_IO_ValueWriterAttribute.htm) attribute to the record type to indicate the type of its `ValueWriter`.

+#### Polymorphism

+Generally, using polymorphic records in tasks should be avoided.
+It is however possible to support it using the `PolymorphicValueWriter<T>` class.
+When using this class as the value writer for your class, it allows serialization of a predefined set of derived classes.
+These derived types must be specified using the `WritableDerivedTypeAttribute` attribute on the base class; this is to avoid running arbitrary code on deserialization.

+If the base class is not abstract, it should implement `IWritable` as well as use the `PolymorphicValueWriter<T>` to supported direct serialization of the base type as well as derived types.

 #### Raw comparers